bsatroop53/edit.bsatroop53.com/src/BsaTroop53Editor.MarkdownContent/Content/PrivacyPolicy.md

 ### Cookies

 This website does not produce any additional cookies.
-Any embeded content, however, might.
+Any embedded content, however, might.

 ### Embedded content from other websites